thegreengrape/JoWeb/README.md

-# JOWEB
+# SEBWEB

 ### Info

-JoWeb is a metasearch engine.
+SebWeb is a metasearch engine.
 It relies on the Google Custom Search Engine, amongst other things in order to function.
 This is still in beta

 ### Why does it exist?

-JoWeb exists because I was bored.
+SeWeb exists because I was bored.

 ### Features